joaopivatto/java-springframework-apirest/README.md

-# java-springframework-apirest
+# JAVA SPRINGFRAMEWORK API REST by João Pivatto
-A basic example of an API using  Java SpringBoot Framework with SpringSecurity
+##### In this repository, you will find an example of a REST API created using Java SpringBoot Framework with SpringSecurity.
+Besides, the database is also included in the repository.
+All users created have the passwork encrypted, but if you want to have access, the password is "1234".